 Sourdough Molasses Cookies are coated in cane sugar before being baked, this results in cookies with a crackly and crunchy crust.
 The addition of molasses creates an incredibly sweet and chewy texture.
 These cookies taste incredible fresh out of the oven, but their texture really transforms once they are fully cooled.
 They are even better days after being baked, becoming even chewier, almost candy-like and seriously delicious.

 Five spice adds a kick to these cookies and makes them different from regular spice cookies.
-We usually keep whole spices at home, so I created my own five spice mix using cinnamon, star anise, szechuan peppercorns, cloves and fennel seeds.
+We usually keep whole spices at home, so I created my own five spice mix using cinnamon, star anise, Szechuan peppercorns, cloves and fennel seeds.
 This combination of spices imparts a delicious warmth, a little spice and notes of licorice to these cookies.
 I include the recipe for my five spice mix here, but you can totally use your favorite store-bought brand.

 Baking with sourdough discard